epigen/LIQUORICE/docs/source/index.rst

 Welcome to LIQUORICE's documentation!
 =====================================

-Please not that this release of LIQUORICE is currently work in progress - you may, e.g., not be able to install via bioconda yet.
+Please note that this release of LIQUORICE is currently work in progress - you may, e.g., not be able to install via bioconda yet.
 Also, beta-testing is currently ongoing.

 .. toctree::